• Skip to primary navigation

 Chicken thighs don't get the glory they deserve.
 Everyone always wants chicken breasts, which are great but chicken thighs are amazing too.

-I like to use bone-in and skin on chicken thighs.
-Not only are they cheaper than boneless and skinless thighs, they have more flavor and don't dry out as quickly as skinless thighs.
+I like to use bone-in and skin-on chicken thighs.
+Not only are they cheaper than boneless and skinless thighs, but they also have more flavor and don't dry out as quickly as skinless thighs.

 Cook your thighs with the skin on, unless a recipe directly states to remove the skin, like in this baked chicken and rice recipe.